Danny Coulombe: Los Angeles Dodgers

-Coulombe was then drafted again by the Dodgers, in the 25th round of the 2012 MLB Draft, and signed on June 15, 2012.
-He played with the Ogden Raptors and Great Lakes Loons in 2012 and spent all of 2013 with the Rancho Cucamonga Quakes of the California League, where he was 4–2 with a 4.05 earned run average (ERA) in 54 appearances.
-In 2014, he began the season with the Quakes, where he was 3–0 with a 3.05 ERA in 31 games before a late season promotion to the AA Chattanooga Lookouts, where he was in 18 games with a 2.57 ERA.
+Coulombe was then drafted again by the Dodgers, in the 25th round of the 2012 Major League Baseball draft, and signed on June 15, 2012.
+He played with the rookie–level Ogden Raptors and Single–A Great Lakes Loons in 2012 and spent all of 2013 with the High–A Rancho Cucamonga Quakes of the California League, where he was 4–2 with a 4.05 earned run average (ERA) in 54 appearances.
+In 2014, he began the season with the Quakes, where he was 3–0 with a 3.05 ERA in 31 games before a late season promotion to the Double–A Chattanooga Lookouts, where he was in 18 games with a 2.57 ERA.

-The Dodgers purchased his contract and called him up to the Majors on September 16, 2014.
+On September 16, 2014, the Dodgers selected Coulombe to the 40-man roster and promoted him to the major leagues for the first time.
 He pitched one scoreless inning of relief against the Colorado Rockies that same day.
 He was in five games for the Dodgers in September, allowing two earned runs in 4.1 innings, while being used as a lefty specialist.

-Coulombe was assigned to the AAA Oklahoma City Dodgers to start the 2015 season.
-He spent the bulk of the season in AAA, appearing in 38 games with a 3.27 ERA.
+Coulombe was assigned to the Triple–A Oklahoma City Dodgers to start the 2015 season.
+He spent the bulk of the season in Triple–A, appearing in 38 games with a 3.27 ERA.
 He did play in five games in Los Angeles, allowing seven runs in 8 1/3 innings.
-On September 6, he was designated for assignment and removed from the 40 man roster.
+On September 6, he was designated for assignment following the promotion of Chris Heisey.

 Oakland Athletics

 On September 10, 2015, Coulombe was traded to the Oakland Athletics in exchange for cash considerations.
-He allowed three runs in seven and two thirds innings in nine games and was designated for assignment after the season.
-He began the 2016 season with the AAA Nashville Sounds.
-On May 10, his contract was purchased by the A's.
-He declared free agency on October 2, 2018.
+He allowed three runs in seven and two thirds innings in nine games.
+On November 15, Coulombe was designated for assignment by Oakland.
+He cleared waivers and was sent outright to the Triple–A Nashville Sounds.

+On May 10, 2016, the A's selected Coulombe's contract adding him to the major league roster.
+He had posted a 1.08 ERA in 20 games for Nashville prior to his promotion.
+In 35 appearances for the team, he logged a 4.53 ERA with 54 strikeouts in 47 2/3 innings pitched.
+In 2017, Coulombe made a team–high 72 appearances, registering a 3.48 ERA with 39 strikeouts in 51 2/3 innings of work.

+Coulombe regressed in 2018, logging a 4.56 ERA with 26 strikeouts in 23 2/3 innings pitched across 27 contests.
+On September 3, 2018, he was designated for assignment following the acquisition of Aaron Brooks.
+He cleared waivers and was outrighted to Triple–A Nashville on September 5.
+Coulombe declared free agency following the regular season on October 2.